 MPD is in substantial compliance with the MOA's requirement that canine bite incidents be consistent with the principles of the Handler-Controlled Alert Methodology upon which MPD's canine policy is premised.
 MPD's bite-to-apprehension ratio has remained consistently below 20%.
-Moreover, our detailed review last quarter of all FIT investigations of canine bite incidents from 2003 and 2004 found that, with the possible exception of one of these 27 cases, the canine, whether on-lead or off-lead, and the handler performed in a manner consistent with their training and with the principles of the Handler-Controlled Alert Methodology -- a compliance rate of 96.3%.
+Moreover, our detailed review during the twelfth quarter of all FIT investigations of canine bite incidents from 2003 and 2004 found that, with the possible exception of one of these 27 cases, the canine, whether on-lead or off-lead, and the handler performed in a manner consistent with their training and with the principles of the Handler-Controlled Alert Methodology -- a compliance rate of 96.3%.

 Finally, training is a critical component in the assessment of MPD's compliance with the MOA provisions related to the canine program.
-As discussed in previous quarterly reports, the canine unit training sessions we have observed in the past indicate that MPD's training in this area fairly, accurately, and properly conveys the principles and requirements of the MOA and of MPD policy.42 This quarter, we monitored the final evaluation of a class of new canines that have recently been purchased by MPD.
-Our observations with respect to the Basic Patrol Dog Class also are discussed in Section VI.B.1 below.
+As discussed in previous quarterly reports, the canine unit training sessions we have observed in the past indicate that MPD's training in this area fairly, accurately, and properly conveys the principles and requirements of the MOA and of MPD policy.
+Last quarter, we monitored the final evaluation of a class of new canines that have recently been purchased by MPD, and we were impressed with the performance of the handlers and the new canines during the final certification session.